schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 #### drawForeground()

-Use this method to draw things on top the glyph outlines in the edit view.
+Use this method to draw things on top the glyph outlines in the Edit View.

 ```python
 	def drawForeground(self, layer):